 sometimes stronger warranty conditions.

-Yes, you can find cheaper "compatible" batteries.
-But this is also where you need to be most careful, because an unsuitable battery and charger can create a serious risk (overheating, material damage, fire).
+Yes, "compatible" batteries can be found that are cheaper.
+But this is also where you need to be most careful, because an ill-suited battery and charger can create a serious risk (overheating, material damage, fire).

 FAQ